-Thanksgiving has come and gone, and we have entered the rush toward Christmas.
+Once Thanksgiving has come and gone, we enter the rush toward Christmas.
 With family, church, and homeschooling obligations it can seem like we are always a little bit behind during the month of December.
-Why not consciously choose to create a little margin?
+Why not consciously plan ahead and choose to create a little margin?
 Homeschooling offers us that kind of flexibility.
-In our homeschool, we will be setting aside the bulk of our studies in
+In our homeschool, we will be setting aside the bulk of our

 This year I was looking for a way to teach my girls about the English language without teaching grammar itself.
 I wanted to give them an understanding of its beauty and history so that they would learn to love it and also be able to use it more skillfully.
 And then I was offered King Alfred’s English to review.
 What a perfect resource to meet